The Legacy of Authoritarianism in a Democracy: Conclusion

 In this paper, I examined the political consequences of authoritarianism in the context of India, the world's largest democracy.
 The state of emergency rule implemented by the then Prime Minister Indira Gandhi of the INC party between 1975 and 1977 was the first brush with authoritarian rule in India since independence in 1947.
 The unexpected nature of the emergency rule provides a unique natural setting in history to study the legacy of authoritarianism in a democracy.

-Using universe of election data set from India's lower house of parliament for the period 1962--2019, I documented that the authoritarian rule had a first-order impact on the decline of the INC's political dominance in India, with a sharp decline in the share of votes for the incumbent party (INC) candidates in subsequent elections.
-Moreover, I found that the draconian rule can explain as much as 28 percentage points of the drop in the INC candidates' probability of winning elections in subsequent years.
-I provided support for this interpretation by using several alternative estimation strategies, including DID, DDD, and an event study approach.
-Finally, the political consequences of the authoritarian rule persisted until the most recent election in 2019.
+Using national and state-level election data sets, I documented that the authoritarian rule had a first-order impact on the decline of the then-incumbent party's political dominance in India, with a sharp decline in the share of votes for the INC candidates in subsequent elections.
+I provided support for this interpretation by using several alternative estimation strategies, including DID, DDD, an event study, and an RDD approach.

 The decline in the incumbent party's share of votes and winning probability was not caused by a lower voter turnout rate.
 I found that the voter turnout rate did not decline.
 Instead, there was a sharp rise in the number of opposition candidates contesting for election in subsequent years.
 This suggests that the authoritarian rule gave rise to the formation of new political parties in the following years and played an important role in the decline of the INC. Finally, I examined the durable consequences and found that households in states heavily exposed to the draconian policy implemented during this period exhibit lower confidence in politicians today.
-Thus, the enduring legacy of this historical event persists to the current day.
+Thus, the enduring legacy of this historical event persists in the long-run.